Literary-Insights/blog/src/content/blog/Think Like an Entrepreneur, Act Like a CEO (Beverly E. Jones) (Z-Library) - dlavieri.txt-1.md

 ---
-title: DEEP SUMMARY - Think Like an Entrepreneur, Act Like a CEO (Beverly E. Jones)  - dlavieri
+title: Think Like an Entrepreneur, Act Like a CEO (Beverly E. Jones)  - dlavieri
-slug: deep-summary-think-like-an-entrepreneur-act-like-a-ceo-beverly-e-jonesdlavieri
+slug: think-like-an-entrepreneur-act-like-a-ceo-beverly-e-jonesdlavieri
 tags:
   - book-summary
 excerpt: ""